sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-10_kumara-vidya-s.md

 described accordingly with the accouterments of ratipati with which shR^i\~NgAra is inflamed.
 He is meditated upon thus:

-chatur-vaktrAShTa-nayanaM bhujAShTa kamalAsanaM |
+chatur-vaktrAShTa-nayanaM bhujAShTa kamalAsanam |
-kun\~nchitaM vAmpAdaM cha susthitaM dakShiNaM padaM ||
+kun\~nchitaM vAmpAdaM cha susthitaM dakShiNaM padam ||
 shaktyutpate puShpa bANAM abhayaM dakShiNe kare |
-vajraM chekShu dhanush-shUlaM varadaM vAmake dadhaM ||
+vajraM chekShu dhanush-shUlaM varadaM vAmake dadham ||
-padma puShpa-nibhaM chaiva saurabheya svarUpakaM |
+padma puShpa-nibhaM chaiva saurabheya svarUpakam |

 He has 4 heads, with 8 eyes, and 8 arms and is seated on a lotus.
 His left leg is bent while his right leg is straight.
 He is adorned with a